mam10eks/ir-lab-sose-2023/milestone-02/README.md

 docker build -t ir-lab-milestone-02 .
 ```

-After building the image was succesfull, we can start a Jupyter notebook to develop our retrieval pipelines:
+After building the image was succesful, we can start a Jupyter notebook to develop our retrieval pipelines:

 ```
 docker run --rm -ti -p 8888:8888 -v ${PWD}:/workspace ir-lab-milestone-02